Quantum-Accelerators/quacc/docs/dev/contributing.md

 - [Clone this forked repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) to your local machine, e.g. via `git clone <repo url>.git`.

 - In the newly downloaded `quacc` base directory, run `pip install -e .[dev]` to install quacc in editable mode and with the development dependencies.
+If you need to strictly match the versions of dependencies used in the GitHub actions test suite, you can find `reuqirements.txt` files in the `tests` directory.

 - [Commit your changes](https://github.com/git-guides/git-commit) and [push them](https://github.com/git-guides/git-push) to your personal forked repository _in a new branch_.